The Crooked Treehouse

 100 minutes

 The Getting Less Crotchety All The Time Doctor takes his companions on a fun excursion through a museum filled with alien artifacts.
-Even though all Ian and Barbara want to do is go home, and Vicki...who the fuck is Vicki?
-Are you telling me we finally got rid of the whiney teenager, and we've replaced her with another whiney teenager?
-Cripes and for fuck's sake.
+Even though all Ian and Barbara want to do is go home, and the new Susan, Vicki makes sure there's still some teenage whining.
 Well, at least the population of the planet isn't trying to rebel against the museum staff and destroy it, right?
-Shit.
 And wait just a damned minute, are they being tracked by Daleks?

 150 minutes

 Well, if you happen to like the new actor playing The Doctor, it's your Luckiest of days.
-The Doctor, Jamie, and Victoria (whew, I know all of those people!) are hanging out in the far flung future of 2018 (woah, we are about to be living in their Far Flung Future!) where a megalomaniac has seized power (as if such a thing could possibly happen in 2018....*narrator sobs uncontrollably*).
+The Doctor, Jamie, and Victoria (whew, I know all of those people!) are hanging out in the far flung future of 2018 (woah, we lived through their Far Flung Future!) where a megalomaniac has seized power (as if such a thing could possibly happen in 2018....*narrator sobs uncontrollably*).
 But the megalomaniac happens to look Exactly Like The Doctor.
 So he's the perfect alien to rescue society from him.
-Although....what if he were to get his hands on the TARDIS?
+Although....what if the meglomaniac were to get his hands on the TARDIS?
 The companions might not even notice?
 Why that would change every-fucken-thing.
 And this is how The First Season ends?
 That's troubling.

 0 Comments